Shina-NYK/my-pet-diary/README.md

 ### Problem

-This app provides a place for all pet lovers to upload all their memories
+This app provides a place for all pet lovers to upload all the memories of their pets in one place

 ### User Profile